How Much Does It Cost to Build a Yurt in 2026?

 Structural Elements

 The frame is the skeleton of a yurt.
 It holds up the whole structure.
-Made of wood or steel, it’s super important for a sturdy yurt.
+Made of wood or steel, it’s important for a sturdy yurt.

 • Rafters: They reach up to the center to support the roof.